Last Updated on

 Montreal is one of the most popular cities in Quebec.
 It is also the province’s most populous city with an estimated 4.1 million in population.
 The city got its name from Mount Royal, which is a triple-peaked hill located in the city.
 The city is also located within the island of the same name.
 The official language in Montreal, as with most of Canada is French.
 About 19% of the population does speak English, however.

 Before the 1970s, Montreal was the commercial capital of Canada until it was surpassed by Toronto.
-However, Montreal remains an important hub for finance, technology, education, culture, design, commerce, film, world affairs and tourism.
+However, Montreal remains an important hub for finance, technology, education, culture, design, commerce, film, world affairs, and tourism.
 Travel to Montreal is no doubt popular especially after UNESCO cited it as a City of Design.
-It is also home to many international associations’ events, conferences, and festivals for many years and remain to be one of the top options for worldwide organizations.
+It is also home to many international associations’ events, conferences, and festivals for many years and remains to be one of the top options for worldwide organizations.

-Based on GDP, Montreal is the second largest economy in Canada.
+Based on GDP, Montreal is the second-largest economy in Canada.
 It is therefore evident in the booming number of businesses you will find when you travel to Montreal and a bustling metropolitan scene with beautiful works of architecture.

 City of Design

 As mentioned earlier, UNESCO has named Montreal the City of Design.
 You will understand why as soon as you travel to Montreal – the architectural design is a mix of contemporary with a hint of old Europe.
-You can relish in the idea of taking photos of 18th century facades in the Old Montreal district.
-From the Canal de Lachine, to the Plateau Mont-Royal, the Stade Olympique, and the Basilique Notre Dame are just a few of the most notable architectural sights to explore when you travel to Montreal.
+You can relish in the idea of taking photos of 18th-century facades in the Old Montreal district.
+From the Canal de Lachine to the Plateau Mont-Royal, the Stade Olympique, and the Basilique Notre Dame are just a few of the most notable architectural sights to explore when you travel to Montreal.

 Festivals in Montreal